Design and Characterization of a Phonon-Mediated Cryogenic Particle Detector with an eV-Scale Threshold and 100 keV-Scale Dynamic Range: Detector Performance

 We employed the OF estimator described in Section~\ref{sec:expsetup} to evaluate the detector performance in the linear regime of the detector.
 We obtained a phonon energy resolution at the first electron-hole pair peak (corresponding to 101.95~eV for a NTL bias of 100~V) of 3.25(4)~eV, which corresponds to a charge resolution at the level of $\sim3$\% at 100~V bias.
 The measured phonon energy resolution was observed to be independent with respect to the applied NTL voltage below the point at which charge leakage begins to increase exponentially, as discussed in Refs.~\cite{Romani:2018,Amaral:2020}.

 The baseline energy resolution was evaluated from a set of pseudo-random triggers on 0~V data.
+The amplitude was evaluated at the random trigger position with an optimum filter-based estimator without allowing the algorithm to search for the maximum.
 A Gaussian fit results in a reconstructed energy resolution of $\sigma=2.65(2)$~eV, which is very closed to the value predicted in Sec.~\ref{sec:det_optimization}.
 We see a discrepancy between the baseline resolution and the resolution at the first electron-hole-pair peak, implying an additional source of energy smearing in the latter.
-This is likely due to surface absorption in the QETs.
-The focus of the optical fiber is centered on the QET channels, and a fraction of the laser photons are directly absorbed in the QETs~\cite{Hong:2020}.
+This is likely due to surface absorption in the QETs~\cite{Hong:2020}.

 The QET direct absorption is a known effect, and both the offset and variance of the laser peaks have been shown to correlate with the laser intensity~\cite{Hong:2020}.
 For 100~V laser data with $\lambda \sim 1$, the expected energy shift is of the order of 0.9~eV, which corresponds to less than a 1\% effect on the position of the first electron-hole-pair peak.
 This effect is taken into account during the calibration using laser data and thus will not impact reconstruction of events caused by a single bulk energy deposition.